sophilabs-forks/edx-platform/docs/en_us/course_authors/source/cohorts/cohorts_discussions.rst

        New Post for a content-specific topic

-As a discussion staff member, you can always choose the visibility of your posts, regardless of whether the topic is divided by cohort.
+As a discussion staff member, you can always choose the visibility of your posts in topics that are divided by cohort.
 This means that you can add information that you want everyone to see in a single post, rather than having to write a separate post for each cohort group.
-It also means that it is possible for you to share information with a different audience than you intended.
+It also means that it is possible for you to unintentionally share information with a different audience than you intended.

 .. note:: Students do not choose the visibility of their posts.
 The visibility  of student posts is determined by the configuration of the topic they post in.
 See :ref:`Options for Discussion Topics`.

+Posts that discussion staff members add to unified discussion topics are always visible to all students, regardless of cohort assignment.

 .. _Considerations When Editing Posts: